Kim Kardashian takes stand in Paris trial over 2016 armed robbery, says she thought she was going to be raped and killed

 "'I have babies and I need to live!'
 That is what she kept on saying, 'Take everything.
 I need to live,'" Harouche told the court.
 "I was scared that she was raped or violated.
 I thought the worst."

-Prosecutors have told the court that that when the gang, dressed as police officers, arrived at the luxury suites hotel known only as "The No Address" where Kardashian was staying, they demanded that the concierge, at gunpoint, guide them to "the rapper's wife," a reference to her then husband.
+Prosecutors have told the court that when the gang, dressed as police officers, arrived at the luxury suites hotel known only as "The No Address" where Kardashian was staying, they demanded that the concierge, at gunpoint, guide them to "the rapper's wife," a reference to her then-husband.

 In interviews and on her family's reality TV show, Kardashian has described being terrified during the intrusion, thinking she was going to be raped and killed.